elie222/inbox-zero/CLA.md

 **Patent Grant:**

-If the Contributions include any method, process, or apparatus that is covered by a patent, the Contributor agrees to grant Inbox Zero a non-exclusive, worldwide, royalty-free license under any patent claims necessary to use, modify, distribute, and otherwise exploit the Contributions for the purposes of the Inbox Zero project.
+If the Contributions include any method, process, or apparatus that is covered by a patent, the Contributor agrees to grant Syncade a non-exclusive, worldwide, royalty-free license under any patent claims necessary to use, modify, distribute, and otherwise exploit the Contributions for the purposes of the Syncade project.

 **No Implied Warranties or Support:**

 The Contributor acknowledges that the Contributions are provided "as is," without any warranties or support of any kind.
-Inbox Zero shall have no obligation to provide maintenance, updates, bug fixes, or support for the Contributions.
+Syncade shall have no obligation to provide maintenance, updates, bug fixes, or support for the Contributions.

 **Retention of Contributor Rights:**